-Have you ever watched for someone pay with something using their smartphone?
+Have you ever watched someone pay for something using their smartphone?
 Maybe you’ve even done so yourself?
 Well, have you ever wondered how it all works?

 Smartphone payments use a technology called Near Field Communication (NFC) and it’s just one of the latest trends associated with mobile payments.